-An ironbark eucalypt, potentially reaching 35 m high, though much shorter in cultivation.
+An ironbark eucalypt, potentially reaching 35 m high in the wild.

 The bark is that of an ironbark and very dark in colour.